blurgyy/flames/README.md

   > The image can be built with `nix build .#nixosConfigurations.rpi.config.system.build.sdImage`.

-* On a machine with tight memory budgets, the `/nix/store` in an live environment might not have sufficient space for a installation.
-The path `/nix/.rw-store` should be of type `tmpfs` at this moment, remount it to gain more spaces:
+* On a machine with tight memory budgets, the `/nix/store` in an live environment might not have sufficient space for an installation.
+The path `/nix/.rw-store` should be of type `tmpfs` at this moment, remount it to gain more space:

   ```bash
   $ mount -oremount,size=100% /nix/.rw-store